-and by renumbering the remaining subdivisions to be numerically correct.
+And by renumbering the remaining subdivisions to be numerically correct.

 Second: In Sec.
-1 (purpose and findings), in subsection (b), in subdivision (5), after the words "promises near universal coverage in" by adding "large areas of"
+1 (purpose and findings), in subsection (b), in subdivision (5), after the words "promises near universal coverage in" by adding the words large areas of

 Third: In Sec.
-1 (purpose and findings), in subsection (b), by striking out subdivision (11) in its entirety and inserting in lieu thereof the following:
+1 (purpose and findings), in subsection (b), by striking out subdivision (11) in its entirety and inserting in lieu thereof a new subdivision (11) to read as follows: